 You’ll naturally come across words you aren’t familiar with and see them used in a sentence instead of just memorizing a definition from the dictionary.
 Before you look the word up, do your best to guess what that word means based on the tone of the author and the other words in the sentence.
 This will make you a strong active reader and help you pay attention to the small details that you’ll be asked to pinpoint on the MCAT!

 I can’t begin to emphasize how advantageous it is to study Greek and Latin roots, prefixes, and suffixes, especially in the sciences!
 Think about words like hepatitis or intravenous.
 If you know your roots, you can figure out what these words mean without ever having seen them before.
-For example, hepato means liver while itis means infection, so hepatitis is an infection of the liver.
+For example, hepato means liver while itis means inflammation, so hepatitis is an inflammation of the liver.
 And, intra means within while venous means vein, so an intravenous injection is one that goes in your veins!
 Check out this list and study the: Latin prefixes, Latin suffixes, Greek prefixes, Greek suffixes, and Greek base words.
 You’ll thank me later 🙂

 Vocabulary in Context